How to Grow Scabiosa Flower (Pincushion Flower)

 Read more

-Diseases such as powdery mildew, root rot, leaf spot, rust, and botrytis blight can occur.
+Besides, diseases such as powdery mildew, root rot, leaf spot, rust, and botrytis blight can occur on your scabiosa.

 Read more